Frequently Asked Questions

 What is a Marian Consecration?

 We’re glad you asked, [and we have a whole page dedicated to the answer of this question].
-We also recommend you read the intro to the book 33 Days to Morning Glory, which will be gifted to you after all Masses the weekend of October 28th.
+We also recommend you read the intro to the book 33 Days to Morning Glory, which is available in limited quantities in the office, and on Amazon.